Managing Chronic Pain: How Pain Psychology Can Help

 Pain management involves a combination of methods proven to help individuals manage pain more effectively.
 Approaches might include CBT, ACT, relaxation training, stress management, and activity pacing.
 These techniques may empower individuals to take control of their pain and improve their quality of life.

-Group therapy for chronic pain
+Group therapy for managing health and chronic pain

-Group therapy offers a supportive environment where individuals can learn and share effective pain management strategies.
+Group therapy offers a supportive environment where individuals can learn and discuss effective pain management strategies.
 Programs like the PRISM (Pain Rehabilitation through Improved Self-Management) program at Missouri Baptist Medical Center provide weekly sessions led by pain psychologists, yoga therapists, and mindfulness training providers.
 Topics covered can include theories of chronic pain, relaxation strategies, stress management, activity pacing, CBT, and ACT.
-Group discussions may provide a sense of community and shared understanding.
+Group discussions may provide a sense of community and common understanding.

-Clinical hypnosis
+Clinical hypnosis for pain relief

 Hypnosis uses techniques to induce a natural, altered state of consciousness called a “trance.”
-In this state, the conscious mind is relaxed, allowing the subconscious mind to access hidden resources and abilities.
+In this state, the conscious mind is relaxed, allowing the subconscious mind to reach hidden resources and abilities.
 This process enhances suggestibility, heightens senses, increases mental absorption, and activates controlled imagination for insight and solution-focused skills.

 Hypnosis may only be effective when the participant is willing, requiring collaboration between therapist and client.
 The process does not induce sleep or unconsciousness but a state of relaxation.
 Individuals in trance remain aware of their surroundings and can recall the session.
 Some professionals may view all types of hypnosis as self-hypnosis, meaning the individual controls the trance state and can end it at any time.